m4reko/katacoda-scenarios/automatic-frontend-testing/step6.md

             self.fail()
 </pre>

-We also want to assert that it contains the string `click` which we can do with the following line:
+We also want to assert that it contains the string `click`.
+Finish the `test_button_click()`-function by adding the following line as the last line of the function:

 <pre class="file" data-filename="website-test.py">
         # Extract the text from the p-tag and assert that it's 'click'